Melzar/onion-architecture-boilerplate/README.md

   `https://github.com/OAI/OpenAPI-Specification/issues/583#issuecomment-267554000`

-* http context is empty in controllers, looks like http context is incorrectly injected into controller, everything is fine though in middlewares
+* http context is empty in controllers, looks like http context is incorrectly injected into controller, everything is fine though in middlewares - applied workaround take a look at `getCurrentUser` helper

+* bcrypt do not support worker threads - follow [this](https://github.com/kelektiv/node.bcrypt.js/issues/709) issue.
+  As long as it's not closed, stay with applied version in package ( this issue is related to parallelization of mocha tests )